AviatrixSystems/Docs/HowTos/FQDN_Whitelists_Ref_Design.rst

 Exception Rule
 ===============

-Exception Rule is a system-wide mode.
+Exception Rule is a system-wide mode. **Exception Rule only applies to whitelist**.

 By default, the Exception Rule is enabled.
 (The Exception rule box should be checked.)